Chapter 6: Introduction to Class Templates in C++

 }

 The MyStore<T> template class’s single parameter constructor is preceded by the class name MyStore along with the type parameter T within the opening and closing angle brackets.
-This will be the same for all other member functions’ definitions as well.
-Next, we will define the destructor as the following:
+This will be the same for all other member function definitions as well.
+Next, we will define the destructor:

 template<typename T>